-The business of the Company is managed under the direction of the Board, in the interest of the shareholders.
+The business of the Company is managed under the direction of the Board, in the interests of the Company.

-The Board delegates its authority to management for managing the affairs of the Company as provided in the Company's Organizational Regulations.
+The Board delegates its authority to management for managing the affairs of the Company as provided in the Company's Articles.
 The Board requires that Senior Management review major actions and initiatives with the Board prior to implementation.